Mental Health Assessment and Treatment Measures

 Due to copyright restrictions, psychologists will need to obtain this measure by contacting Daniel Weiss, email daniel.weiss@ucsf.edu

-This is a 17 item self report checklist of PTSD symptoms based on the DSM-IV criteria.
-There is a PCL available based on DSM V. Psychometrics for this version are not yet published.
+This is a 20 item self-report checklist of post-traumatic stress disorder (PTSD) symptoms based on the DSM-V criteria.
+There is also a PTSD Checklist (PCL) available based on DSM IV if required.

-Scoring: each item is rated from 1 (“Not at all”) to 5 (“extremely”).
-Scores can range from 17 to 85.
-Evidence suggests a 5-10 point scale change is reliable and a 10-20 point change is clinically meaningful.
+Scoring: each item is rated from 0 (“Not at all”) to 4 (“extremely”).
+Scores can range from 0 to 80.
+Evidence for the PCL for DSM IV suggests a 5-10 point scale change is reliable and a 10-20 point change is clinically meaningful.
 5 points can be used as a minimum threshold for determining whether an individual has responded to treatment and 10 points as a minimum threshold for determining whether improvement is clinically meaningful.
+Change scores for PCL-5 are currently being determined and it is recommended the DSM-IV recommendations be followed.

 The Kessler Psychological Distress Scale is a validated 10 item self report questionnaire for a global measure of psychological distress based on questions about anxiety and depressive symptoms.